TGElder/finance/README.md

 import finance
 finance = finance.Finance("database")
 ```

+The application maintains an internal database which is created based on the CSV files.
+This means you can edit the database by editing the CSV files. `finance.load()` will reload the database from the CSV files and `finance.save()` will save the database to the CSV files.
+This uses [textbase](https://github.com/TGElder/textbase).

 The string used to create the object should be a directory containing the four CSV files above.